StevenVuong/compvis_faces/main/face_sentiment_analysis/readme.md

 -  Surprise
 -  Neutral

-So we will try to build a UNet with Skip connections to achieve this; and show activation heat map layers in order to achieve this task.
+So we will try to build a UNet (not so great?
+UNet usually for semseg.. loll) with Skip connections to achieve this; and show activation heat map layers in order to achieve this task.

+### Quickstart
+-  `python3 -m pip install -r requirements.txt`
+-  `python main.py`

 ### References: